AML Compliance for Neobanks: Key Regulations and Requirements

 Neobanks place great importance on Customer Due Diligence (CDD).
 It is a vital procedure for verifying the identities of their customers and preventing any illegal activities like money laundering, terrorist financing, and fraud.

-Moreover, it is a mandatory step aligned with the anti-money laundering (AML) and know-your-customer (KYC) regulations.
+Moreover, it is a mandatory step aligned with the anti-money laundering (AML) and KYC regulations.
 Therefore, only by executing these protocols, banks ensure that their customers’ identities are legitimate and that their accounts are being used for lawful purposes.

 For example, Revolut, a neobank located in the UK, employs a strong customer due diligence process.
 When an individual applies to create an account, they must provide personal details such as their full name, date of birth, and proof of residence.